Dental Implants in Concord, NH

 - Secure Your Dentures with Dental Implants

 - Tips for Extending the Lifespan of Your Implant

 Dental implants are a state-of-the-art technique that allows us to replace missing teeth with new teeth that look and feel so much like the real thing that most people (including you!) will never know the difference.

-Dr. Kristen Harvey works with the top oral surgeons in our area, who will place a small titanium implant post in your jaw.
-As you heal, the post actually becomes a part of your jawbone through a process we call osseointegration.
+Dr. Kristen Harvey has been trained to place dental implants and restore them.
+She also works with the top oral surgeons in our area for advanced cases, to restore missing teeth utilizing titanium implants.
+As you heal, the implant post actually becomes a part of your jaw bone through a process we call osseointegration.
 Once healing is complete, we can restore the implant using dental crowns, a bridge, and even some types of dentures.
 The implant is stable and secure, and the restorations are lifelike and custom-made to blend in with the rest of your teeth.

 If you have missing teeth and are looking for a tooth replacement that looks realistic and restores your ability to chew and smile confidently again, call the team at White Park Dental.
 We'll schedule an appointment for you with Dr. Harvey to explain the benefits of implant dentistry in Concord, NH.

 A dental implant is an innovative tooth replacement that was created to replace an entire tooth—from the root in your jaw to the crown you see when you smile.
 But you may not know that a dental implant is composed of three pieces: the implant post, the abutment, and the restoration.
 Let’s take a look at how each part works: